paupaf3/paupaf3/README.md

 ## 🔭 What I’m working on
 - Applying **Machine Learning & AI** in the agri-food sector at [IRTA](https://www.irta.cat), developing pipelines, predictive models, and interactive dashboards.
-- Working on **"Integrating Explainable AI into MLOps: A Pipeline for Transparent and Trustworthy Anomaly Detection in Photovoltaic Systems"** (Master’s thesis).
+- Working on **"MLOps for Real-Time IoT Data Processing and Intelligent Monitoring of Photovoltaic Systems"** (Master’s thesis).
 - Exploring modern data & ML tooling with different projects, from an **Intelligent Q&A system** to an **Autonomous AI-Powered Trading Agent**.
 - Developing an **entrepreneurial project** aimed at driving **digital transformation in a traditional industry** — more details will be revealed soon.